oidc-sweden/specifications/swedish-oidc-attribute-specification.md

-# Attribute Specification for the Swedish OpenID Connect Profile
+# Attribute Specification for the Swedish OAuth2 and OpenID Connect Profiles

-### Version: 1.0 - draft 01 - 2021-03-17
+### Version: 1.0 - draft 01 - 2021-04-20

 ## Abstract

-This specification defines claims (attributes) and scopes for the Swedish OpenID Connect profile.
+This specification defines claims (attributes) and scopes for the Swedish OAuth2 and OpenID Connect profiles.

 ## Table of Contents